NiagaChain/wallet-faq/src/faq/es/bitcoin/why-can-not-send-bitcoins-that-were-just-received.md

-# Why can't send Bitcoins that were just received?
+# Why can't I send Bitcoins that were just received?

-In Unstoppable wallet, for a transaction recipient to be able to spend newly received Bitcoins, the transaction should receive 3 confirmations on the blockchain.
+In Coinclass, for a transaction receipt to be able to spend newly received Bitcoins, the transaction should receive 3 confirmations on the blockchain.

-Only after the transaction has received 3 confirmations Unstoppable wallet app makes it possible to use received funds in new transactions.
-Given that the original transaction has sufficient fee this should take 30-40 min since transaction was sent.
+Only after the transaction has received 3 confirmations Coinclass makes it possible to use received funds in new transactions.

-The confirmation counts can be tracked within the Unstoppable app or via public Bitcoin block explorer using the ID of the transaction.
+Given that the original transaction has sufficient fee this should take 30-40 min since the transaction was sent.
+The confirmation counts can be tracked within the Coinclass app or via public Bitcoin block explorer using the ID of the transaction.